Skip to product information

 Raija Uosikkinen (1923-2004)

-Born in Holoran, a town in southern Finland.
-In 1947, he graduated from Aalto University Faculty of Arts and joined Arabia.
-For 40 years until 1986, he worked as an exclusive designer for Arabia, responsible for the design of the Emilia series and Kalevala earplates.
-He often collaborated with Kaj Franck, and basically Kaj Franck provided the form of the product, and Uosikkinen provided the decorative design.
+Originally from Holoran, a town in southern Finland.
+Graduated from Aalto University's Faculty of Fine Arts in 1947 and joined Arabia.
+He worked as an exclusive designer for Arabia for 40 years until 1986, and was responsible for the designs of the Emilia series and Kalevala ear plates.
+He often collaborated with Kai Franck, with Kai Franck generally providing the form of the product and Uosikkinen providing the decorative design.

-Even after retiring from ARABIA in 1986 , Raija Uosikkinen continued to live in a house right next to the company, and welcomed the company's current designers and students from Aalto University to his home and welcomed them with open-hearted hospitality.
-It is said that he was instructed.
-It is said that his representative work, the Emilia series, expressed his yearning for a life in the distant United States.
-After the Second World War, Finland was not a rich country because of a series of poor times.
+Even after Laija Uosikkinen retired from ARABIA in 1986 , he continued to live in a house right next to his company and happily invited the company's current designers and students from Aalto University to his home, providing friendly hospitality while also serving as a mentor to future generations.
+He is said to have provided guidance.
+His most famous work, the Emilia series, is said to express his longing for life in the distant United States.
+After World War II, Finland was never a rich country due to a series of periods of poverty, and the longing for richness during these poor and difficult times is the background behind the creation of this masterpiece.

 Collapsible content